 So what have we learned?
 Here’s a column graph of the information presented in the introduction.

 2019 will truly be the year of voice.

-Other technologies such as VR & AR, and blockchain could make big waves as well, but this may be with only the most savvy of SEOs.
+Other technologies such as VR & AR, and blockchain will make big waves as well, but this will be with only the most savvy of SEOs.

 Amazon search and YouTube & Video search need to be taken into account, as search share of voice is given more to platforms other than Google.
 In fact, if “Social Media,” “Video Utilization,” and “YouTube Search” are added to each other, we see that some sort of video optimization will actually tie for the second largest SEO trend in 2019:

 As for my personal predictions?
-I think savvy SEOs are going to utilize AI content generation (text and images especially) in 2019 to create a whole new type of search algorithm gaming, that may almost be viewed as black hat.
+I say savvy SEOs are going to utilize AI content generation (text and images especially) in 2019 to create a whole new type of search algorithm gaming, that may almost be viewed as black hat.
 Be on the look out for this one.